As payments move online, fraudsters are following

 For online sellers, online payment fraud is a huge cost and the top concern for 44% of finance professionals.
-If they fall victim to fraud they lose the merchandise that was ordered, plus they have to refund the person whose card was stolen - known as a chargeback.
+If they fall victim to fraud they lose the merchandise that was ordered, plus when the customer reports the fraud to their bank, the merchant gets charged for the fraudulent purchase - this is known as a chargeback.
 On top of this, the seller also has to pay chargeback fees to their payment provider.

 For payment providers in Europe, the revised Payment Services Directive (PSD2) means that they will now be legally responsible for fraud across their entire portfolio of online sellers.
 Payment providers who can prove they have low fraud rates will be in high demand as they’ll be able to perform risk analysis and avoid using 3D Secure on every transaction.
 Learn more about PSD2 here.